We will improve the neonatal outcome of pregnancy by:

 Thomas P. Strandjord, MD, Associate Medical Director

-In May 2003, Overlake Hospital Medical Center obtained a Certification of Need (CON) to open a Level III NICU with a total capacity of 14 beds.
-Prior to this time, the Special Care Nursery transferred ventilated neonates to units with a higher level of care.
-In 2010, Overlake Hospital obtained another CON for a renovated single-room model NICU.
-The new unit opened in November 2012 with a total capacity of 18 beds, 13 of which are single-bed rooms with space for a family member to stay near their infant.
+In 2012, Overlake Hospital opened a new Neonatal Intensive care unit with a total capacity of 18 beds, 13 of which are single-bed rooms with space for a family member to stay near their infant This model fits in well with the patient/family-centered care provided by the Neonatology team.
 Currently OHMC delivers between 3,700–4,150 babies per year resulting in 400-450 admissions to the NICU annually.
 The Overlake Hospital NICU’s care model is 24/7 in-house NNPs under the direction of attending neonatologists.
+Overlake Hospital Medical Center has had a Level III NICU since May 2003, with a total capacity of 14 beds.

 Providence Regional Medical Center Everett (2000 – Present):

 Michael D. Neufeld, MD, MPH, NICU Medical Director

 Providence Regional Medical Center Everett’s 29-bed capacity NICU opened on Mother’s Day in 2002.
 The unit was developed through the efforts of an alliance between PRMCE and Seattle Children’s Hospital.
 Individual rooms provide privacy for patients and their families.
 The multidisciplinary team meets daily with parents and concentrates on family-centered care, teaching parents how to take care of their infants, especially those with special needs.
 In preparation for discharge, parents are provided in-depth instruction on how to manage emergencies that may arise in the home, including the need for CPR.
 The care model at PRMCE is 24/7 in-house NNPs under the direction of attending neonatologists.